 Due to the success of this program, we will be continuing this service.
 If you are interested in a home inspection please contact the Fire Prevention Bureau at 262-653-4100 for an appointment.

 We also have a smoke detector and battery program established for the low income and elderly population within our community.
-If you need a smoke detector or a battery for your smoke detector please come to the Fire Prevention Bureau, located in the Municipal Building, 625 52nd street, or you can go to a fire station in your local area.
+If you need a smoke detector or a battery for your smoke detector please come to the Fire Prevention Bureau, located at 4810 60th Street, or you can go to a fire station in your local area.

 Don’t let this be your house: